buccaneerai/note-window-consumer/performance/2023-04-25/OpenWound/i.md

 - Neosporin

 #### Assessment & Plan
-- Stab wound in left arm: No stitches needed; Update tetanus shot; Irrigate wound and apply bandage; Wash twice a day and apply topical antibiotic ointment; Monitor for infection and return if not improving in 5-7 days or if signs of infection appear
+- Stab wound in left arm: Clean and irrigate wound; Apply topical antibiotic ointment and bandage; Monitor for infection and follow up in 5-7 days if not improving
+- Outdated tetanus vaccination: Administer tetanus booster shot